Jason-Kim1023/Jason-Kim1023/README.md

 Comp Sci @ UVA
 -------------------------------

 As a Graduate of the the University of Virginia's College of Arts and Sciences majoring in Computer Science, I have grown to have a passion for all aspects of Computer Science.
-However, I have a particular interest in backend work.
-Currently, looking for opportunities!
+I am working as a Data Engineer for SpaceX Starlink Regulatory team!

 Currently, I am working on 2 Major Projects: A video game utilizing Roblox Studio and an Authentication App built to deter fake merchandise!
 Some of my other projects can be seen in my repositories; and one of my public and more rececnt projects is a Quordle Solver, a project from my Artificial Intelligence class at the University of Virginia!: https://github.com/Jason-Kim1023/CSP-Quordle